VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 | □ | Ground wire is connected correctly |

-Step 2: All wiring and piping should be connected well and carefully checked, then fill water before power is switched on;
+Step 2: All wiring and piping should be connected well and carefully checked, then fill water before power is switched on.

-unit at setting temperature;
+set the unit at the setting temperature.

 4. Controller Operation Guidance